Njugen/TabSera/README.md

 - Tab suspension (upcoming)
 - Tab tagging/filtering (upcoming)
 - Nesting windows/tabs/workspaces (for now, only windows and tabs are nested within workspaces)
+- Simplistic sidepanel, for quick overview
+- Options page for extended overview

 ## Programming and tools